-- Save the sugar rush for churros, frozen lemonade, and Mickey Mouse ice cream bars!
+- Save the sugar rush for churros and Mickey Mouse ice cream bars!
 Get some protein into your kids (Mom and Dad, too!) first thing in the morning.

 - If you eat breakfast inside Disneyland and Disney California Adventure: The Disneyland Resort restaurants offer delicious choices for breakfast!
-My favorite breakfast items inside the Parks are the Brioche French Toast at Flo’s V8 Cafe (Disney California Adventure) and the Mickey Mouse Pancake at River Belle Terrace (Disneyland).
+My favorite breakfast items inside the Parks are the Brioche French Toast at Flo’s V8 Cafe (Disney California Adventure) and the Mickey Mouse Pancake at Rancho del Zocalo (Disneyland).
 You can take time to enjoy a delicious breakfast in the Parks, just make it a late breakfast!
-Give the kids a big snack before you enter Disneyland and ride all the rides you can until 10am (most restaurants switch to the lunch menu around 10:30am.)
+Give the kids a big snack before you enter Disneyland and ride all the rides you can until 10 am (most restaurants switch to the lunch menu around 10:30 am.)

 Must.
 Have.
 Coffee.

-- There are 3 Starbucks in the Disneyland Resort; don’t be the sucker who waits in line at one!
+- There are 4 Starbucks locations in the Disneyland Resort; don’t be the sucker who waits in line at one!
 Drink your coffee before you enter Disneyland—you won’t be allowed to take hot coffee on rides anyway!

-- If you need coffee NOW (I’ve been there!), the shortest lines for espresso drinks are at the Main Street coffee cart in Disneyland (near the Adventureland entrance) and the coffee cart at the base of Paradise Pier in Disney California Adventure.
+- If you need coffee NOW (I’ve been there!) the shortest lines for espresso drinks are at:

 Be inside Disneyland or Disney California Adventure when the Park opens for the day!